Microtubules in Neurons 2021

 - a scientific abstract (max.
 400 words)

 All applications will be reviewed by the scientific committee.
-Candidates will receive a final answer in early October 2021.
+Candidates will receive a final answer as soon as possible.

 - Isabelle Arnal (Grenoble Institut des Neurosciences)